marcossantiago/kubernetes-workshop/01_intro.md

 ## Issues

  - Slow updates
- - Poor relations between dev and ops
+ - Poor relations between Dev and Ops
- - Issues with upgrades/releases
+ - Problems with upgrades and releases

 ---

-## Devops
+## DevOps

- - Acknowledges both dev and ops
+ - Acknowledges both Dev and Ops
    - are part of the same team
    - attempts to tear down the wall
  - *Teams* become responsible for running services
-  - made up of both dev and ops
+  - made up of both Dev and Ops
   - on-call

 ---